 This part of Cornwall is much quieter and more secluded than Newquay, Padstow, Falmouth, Penzance.
 Our land is on the gentle green, hilly and wooded south coast – and just a couple of miles away in one direction is the village of Seaton / Downderry, splendid for holidaymakers and (occasionally) surfers, and the other way is Looe, a proper working fishing village with a couple of good beaches as well.
 We have no other centres of population near us.
-So this is what's going to wake you up in the morning!
+So this is what wakes us up in the morning!

 Above is a satellite shot of our land, which stretches across from side to side, and from the lane down to the seashore.
 The coach house is inside our own nature reserve, on hills overlooking Looe Bay, with breathtaking sea and coastal views - like this.
 On a clear day you can even see the Lizard peninsula, 40 miles away!